 Though we still have work to do, the Stonewall Riots of 1969 sparked monumental changes for the LGBTQ+ community.
-We’re celebrating the 50th anniversary by looking back at the historical moments that have impacted LGBTQ+ family building and each unique path to parenthood.
+This year, we’re celebrating the 52th anniversary of the New York City Pride march by remembering important dates in LGBTQ+ history.

 Important Dates in LGBTQ+ Family Building History